MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-ws-federation-provider.md

 # Configure WS-Federation provider for portals

 A single [!INCLUDE[pn-active-directory](../../../includes/pn-active-directory.md)] Federation Services server can be added (or another WS-Federation–compliant security token service) as an identity provider.
-In addition, a single [[!INCLUDE[pn-azure-shortest](../../../includes/pn-azure-shortest.md)] ACS](https://azure.microsoft.com/documentation/articles/active-directory-dotnet-how-to-use-access-control/) namespace can be configured as a set of individual identity providers.
+Also, a single [[!INCLUDE[pn-azure-shortest](../../../includes/pn-azure-shortest.md)] ACS](https://azure.microsoft.com/documentation/articles/active-directory-dotnet-how-to-use-access-control/) namespace can be configured as a set of individual identity providers.
 The settings for both AD FS and ACS are based on the properties of the WsFederationAuthenticationOptions class.

 To configure SAML 2.0 provider: